vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/09/048/02_saMvRktadhRShNumukthyaM_mahAmahivrataM.md

 +++
 This vs. is couched in the acc. and entirely dependent on vs. 1, qualifying Soma.

-Contra Gr, the cmpd sáṃvṛkta-dhṛṣṇu- must be a bahuvrīhi; cf. esp.
-Oldenberg and Scar (504).
+Contra Grassmann, the cmpd sáṃvṛkta-dhṛṣṇu- must be a bahuvrīhi; cf. esp.
+Oldenberg and Scarlatta (504).

 The cmpd mahā́mahivrata- is unusual in having three members, esp. since the first two are etym. identical.
 With AiG II.1.236 it’s best to take mahā́as ‘very’ (cf. also Schmidt, vrata p.
 100).